Shake Bake and Party

 Back in front of the TV, completely unfulfilled and Guy Fieri is mocking me with some delicious looking pizzas.
 I think about the crummy, disappointing waffles.
 Then I think “leggo my Eggo!” which then reminds of LEGOS which leads me to today’s post.
 LEGO Man cookies!!

 My coworker was having a LEGO themed birthday party for her son and she asked me to make cookies for favors.
 We decided on a cookie in the shape of the LEGO Man’s head, and chocolate LEGO bricks.
-I found a LEGO shaped chocolate mold on eBay (what CAN’T you find on eBay?! ((oh yeah, you can’t find a LEGO Man head shaped cookie cutter, so I made a template out of a coffee can lid))
+I found a LEGO shaped chocolate mold on eBay (what CAN’T you find on eBay?! ((oh yeah, you can’t find a LEGO Man head shaped cookie cutter, so I made a template out of a coffee can lid using this template from The Sweet Adventures of Sugarbelle))

 Here are my cookies, lined up and ready to decorate.